philippesalembier/SckitamVCV/README.md

 ## MarkovSeq <a id="MarkovSeq"> </a>
 ![](doc/MarkovSeq.png)

-**8 steps sequencer or 8 to 1 switch**: This plugin defines 8 states and each incoming clock generates a **new state** which is defined by probabilities associated to the **current state**.
+**8 steps sequencer or 8 to 1 switch**: This module defines 8 states and each incoming clock generates a **new state** which is defined by probabilities associated to the **current state**.
 This is essentially a first order
 [Markov Chain](https://en.wikipedia.org/wiki/Markov_chain) and allows one to define a graph of events with associated transition probabilities.
-The transition probabilites from each current state, S0,...,S7, are defined by the central part of the plugin.
+The transition probabilites from each current state, S1,...,S8, are defined by the central part of the module.

 ![](doc/MarkovSeq_State_Transition.png)